ContainerSolutions/runbooks/README.md

 - We don't want a one-off fix, we want to deepen our understanding of the problem space

-- We want to give people a resource where they can benefit from our experience without taking up our time
+- We want to give people a resource where they can benefit from our experience in a scalable way

 ## What